ubiquify/libra/README.md

 - serverless
 - cloudless

-The media stays in the browser (IndexedDB).
-Media collections can be shared with other users or apps via relays.
+The media storage is either browser local (IndexedDB) or network local ([@ubiquify/restore](https://github.com/ubiquify/restore)).
+Media collections can be shared via relays.
 Multiple users can collaborate to author a given media collection, history is preserved, conflicts are automatically resolved.

-Exposes the functionality inherited from the underlying [@ubiquify/media](https://github.com/ubiquify/media) kernel.
+_Libra_ offers a user interface to the functionality offered by the [@ubiquify/media](https://github.com/ubiquify/media) module.

+## Network block store

+For large media files, a network block store is recommended.
+The [@ubiquify/restore](https://github.com/ubiquify/restore) module is a good candidate.

 ## Share